istio/istio.io/content/docs/tasks/traffic-management/ingress.md

 available for edge services.

-In the preceding steps we created a service inside the Istio service mesh and showed how to expose both HTTP and HTTPS endpoints of the service to external traffic.
+In the preceding steps we created a service inside the Istio service mesh and showed how to expose an HTTP endpoint of the service to external traffic.

 ## Cleanup